exonum/exonum-doc/src/home/design-overview.md

 blockchain is just a data storage with additional properties and requirements for the underlying data. **TODO: extend?**

-Different to the usual databases, a blockchain do not hold the data itself.
+Different to the usual databases, a blockchain do not hold the data tables content directly.
 Instead, it holds every transaction that creates a new data value or changes the already existed data.
 Therefore, we can see the whole history of any data chunk.
 However, for the outer application, the blockchain represents just a usual